 By the 1950s, the death knell for psychiatric asylums had sounded.
 A new system of nursing homes would meet the needs of vulnerable elders.
 A new medication, chlorpromazine, offered hopes of curing the most persistent and severe psychiatric symptoms.
 And a new system of mental health care, the community mental health system, would return those suffering from mental illnesses to their families and their communities.

 Today, only a small number of the historic public and private psychiatric hospitals exist.
 Psychiatric care and treatment are now delivered through a web of services including crisis services, short-term and general-hospital-based acute psychiatric care units, and outpatient services ranging from twenty-four-hour assisted living environments to clinics and clinicians’ offices offering a range of psychopharmacological and psychotherapeutic treatments.
 The quality and availability of these outpatient services vary widely, leading some historians and policy experts to wonder if “asylums,” in the true sense of the word, might be still needed for the most vulnerable individuals who need supportive living environments.

-Patricia D’Antonio is Killebrew-Censits Term Professor in Undergraduate Education, Chair, Department of Family and Community Health, Director, Barbara Bates Center for the Study of the History of Nursing, and Senior Fellow, Leonard Davis Institute of Health Economics.
+Patricia D’Antonio is Carol E. Ware Professor in Mental Health Nursing, Chair, Department of Family and Community Health, Director, Barbara Bates Center for the Study of the History of Nursing, and Senior Fellow, Leonard Davis Institute of Health Economics.